 Step 2: After making sure the device is switched on keep buttons "1" and "4" pressed simultaneously for 5 seconds.
 The LED will light up.

 Step 3: Press and hold the button that does not function properly and immediately release it when the device responds.
 If the button still does not function as expected, try pressing it again for a longer period of time.

 Step 4: Press the device button you selected in the first step twice to exit setup.
 Note: when no button is pressed for 5 minutes or more, the remote control will exit setup mode automatically, saving all the settings.

 If a reprogrammed button still does not function as expected, you can always reset it to its original function.

 Step 1: Keep buttons "1" and "6" pressed simultaneously for 5 seconds, until the setup LED lights up.

 Step 2: Press "9", "9" and "6", in that order.
 After each button press the LED blinks once.

 Step 3: Press the button you wish to reset twice.
 After each button press the LED blinks once.
-The LED will blink one more time to confirm that the button was succesfully reset to its original function.
+The LED will blink one more time to confirm that the button was successfully reset to its original function.